First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Introduction

 Since 2019, the Pulsar Monitoring in Argentina\footnote{\url{https://puma.iar.unlp.edu.ar}} (PuMA) collaboration has been monitoring with high cadence a set of pulsars from the southern hemisphere that had shown glitches before \citep{Gancio2020}.
 The observations are carried out with the antennas from the Argentine Institute of Radio astronomy (IAR).
 A major goal of our observing campaign is the close follow-up of the Vela pulsar.
-The consistency of our monitoring allowed us to detect its last two glitches: the one on Feb 1st 2019 \citep{atel_vela} was measured with observations three days before and three days after the event, while the one on July 2021 \citep{2021ATel14806....1S} was observed just one hour after the glitch.
-We plan to continue monitoring the Vela pulsar to attempt to capture a glitch "live" during our 3.5-h daily observations.
+The consistency of our monitoring allowed us to detect its last two large glitches: the one on 2019 February 1st \citep{atel_vela} was measured with observations three days before and three days after the event, while the one on 2021 July 22nd was observed just one hour after the glitch, and we first reported it in \cite{2021ATel14806....1S}.
+We plan to continue monitoring the Vela pulsar to attempt to capture a future glitch "live" during our 3.5-h daily observations.